Illustrated by Pop Sutthiya Lertyongphati

 “Your mum shouldn’t have to iron it for you.
 What are you: a man or a weasel?
 Take responsibility for your own life.
 Iron your own flippin’ gi and make sure you look tidy next lesson!”

 A ‘gi’ is a karate suit, just in case you didn’t know.
 It’s made typically of heavy cotton drill and it’s plain white.
-Easy to get dirty; hard to clean.
+Easy to get dirty and hard to clean.
 Even harder to iron.